CCCP-lus/BFU-CS/README.md

 ## Content
 ### Book Manage System
 The folder "Book Manage System" contains course designs for C language and C++ language courses.
+### Chat Room
+The folder "ChatRoom" contains a simple chat room in C/S mode.
+It is a course design for JAVA course.